Introduction

 Beyond capture of data, web proxies should provide protection and enforcement capabilities.
 There are other functional requirements that may be needed for business reasons.

-Web proxies should be configured to block by default access to content based on file type, along with a limited exemption process.
-This includes for binary executables, scripts, macro-enabled documents, and other executable content.
-By default, organisations should configure web proxy policies to block active content, and un-scannable content (such as encrypted files) from the internet.
-An organisation’s application control policies should be considered complementary to web proxy policy, rather than a compensating control.
+Configure web proxies to block access to content based on file type by default, with a limited exemption process.
+This includes binary executables, scripts, macro-enabled documents, and other executable content.
+By default, organisations should configure web proxy policies to block active content and unscannable content (such as encrypted files) from the internet.
+An organisation’s application control policies should be complementary to web proxy policy, rather than act as a compensating control.

-Web proxies often have the capability to restrict access to websites based on website categorisation.
-Organisations should work with specialist teams (such as IT Security, HR, and legal) to develop and maintain a web browsing security policy that restricts staff access to categories of websites.
-As new content categories will be developed over time, organisations should regularly review this policy.
-An organisation can restrict access to website contents based on content categorisation (e.g. block access to illegal or content inappropriate for the workplace).
-As many malware sites have a very short life span, organisations should consider blocking access to sites that either do not have a categorisation, or where the categorisation indicates the domain is new.
+Web proxies can often restrict access to websites based on website categorisation.
+Organisations should have specialist teams (such as IT Security, HR and legal) that develop and maintain a web browsing security policy to restrict staff access to categories of websites.
+As new content categories are developed over time, organisations should regularly review this policy.
+An organisation can restrict access to website contents based on content categorisation (e.g. block access to illegal or inappropriate content for the workplace).
+As many malware sites have a very short lifespan, organisations should consider blocking access to sites that either do not have a categorisation, or where the categorisation indicates the domain is new.
 By default, an organisation should block web browsing to IP addresses.

 To be an effective security control (and to provide defence-in-depth), web proxies need to have anti-malware capabilities.
-A non-exhaustive list of capabilities to detect and prevent the transfer of malware into and out of a security domain includes:
+Capabilities to detect and prevent the transfer of malware into and out of a security domain includes:

-- virus, and potentially unwanted program, detection via heuristics, reputation or signature
+- virus (and potentially unwanted program) detection through heuristics, reputation or signature

 - malicious link detection